Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

 1. Before running the application locally for testing, you will need to Authorize the endpoint identity for Powershell.
 Run the following at your terminal `Connect-AzAccount -UseDeviceAuthentication -AuthScope 'endpoint'`

-1. Run the application locally.
+1. If you are running the application locally.
 You should see the message from Azure App Configuration displayed in the browser.

     ![Screenshot of the sample application](../images/5-Security/sample-application.png)